kitakar5525/chromeos-kernel-linux-surface/config-surface-general/kernel-config-chromeos-4.19.md

 ## generating generic kernel config (for use with generic x86 PCs including Surface devices)

 Using Arch Linux config as a base.
-Merge linux-surface config chromiumos-x86_64 config and my changes.
+Merge linux-surface config, chromiumos-x86_64 config and my changes using `scripts/kconfig/merge_config.sh` which is available in Linux kernel tree.

 ```bash
 # arch-lts419 kernel config